joejo-joestar/Agentic-AI-Notebooks/README.md

 > [!NOTE]
 > All the notebooks **running locally** assumes you are using a conda environment!

 Then open a command prompt, and run the following.
-This will create and activate a python 3.11 environment called `learning`.
+This will create and activate a `python 3.13` environment called `learning`.

 ```bash
 conda create -n learning python=3.13